hungrxyz/infected-data/README.md

 Data repository and Scalpel - tool that downloads and disects latest RIVM COVID-19 data into mobile friendly files.

 ## Data
-Currently contains only latest numbers (< 24h) separated into files per region `rivm/latest/region/{region code}.json`.
-Or a single file grouping all regions in same category `rivm/latest/all_{municipalities|security_regions}.json`.
+Currently contains only latest numbers (< 24h) separated into files:
+- per region - `rivm/latest/region/{region code}.json`.
+- Or a single file grouping specific regions - `rivm/latest/{municipalities|security_regions|national}.json`.

 ## Scalpel
-Swift command line tool that creates files in `rivm` directory.
+Swift command line tool that creates files in `data` directory.

 ### How To Use
 1. Clone this repository.